robflop/megumin.love/README.md

 Update interval represents minutes, following the cronjob syntax, so max value is 60 (meaning once every hour).

 `1` would mean once every minute, `10` once every 10 minutes etc. Commas will be rounded (this is due to scheduling).

+It is also advised to check out the [Wiki](https://github.com/robflop/megumin.love/wiki) for more information.

 #### Important for proxying to 443 (SSL)